 Ignite MMA trained David Martinez secured a late submission to get the upset win over The Ultimate Fighter veteran Mike Wilkinson.
 Wilkinson, who appeared on the TUF Smashes season for the United Kingdom, landed strike after strike in the opening two rounds but Martinez rarely took a backward step and showed good conditioning despite taking the fight on just over a week’s notice.
 An ill advised takedown attempt from Wilkinson late in the last round handed Martinez a golden ticket and he was able to capitalise, securing the superior position where he used a kimura attempt lock up the rear-naked choke.
 Wilkinson showed grit and refused to tap before being losing consciousness.
 Martinez moves to 4-0 as a pro.

-Jimmy O’Brian scored big victory in the welterweight division with a crushing right dropping Darcy Vendy to end the contest within the first round.
+Jimmy O’Brien scored big victory in the welterweight division with a crushing right dropping Darcy Vendy to end the contest within the first round.